cmo84/ai-suite/README.md

 3. **Replace the Code**: Once the simple "hello world" page is created, select all the code in the editor and delete it.
 Then, copy the *entire contents* of the `index.html` file from this project and paste it into the now-empty Canvas editor.

 The application should now load and run in the preview window.
+You may have to reload the page or canvas in order for it to become responsive.

 ## Tools